 - Various problems related to the wearing of hearing aids in age-related hearing loss

-- Development of an effective training method for aphasic patients
+- Development of an effective training method for higher brain dysfunction after brain damage

 - The posture of patients with dysphagia during assistance with feeding